edwardoughton/itmlogic/docs/getting-started.rst

 As the ``itmlogic_area`` is used here to merely demonstrate the code functionality, a user will need to adapt parameters to their specific scenario.
-For example, the user will want to specify the specific antenna heights, frequency to be modeled and local atmospheric conditions.
+For example, the user will want to specify the specific antenna heights, frequency to be modelled and local atmospheric conditions.
 In the given scenario, the propagation loss across this terrain is estimated for a certain distance, at a specific confidence level, and returned as a list of dicts named ``output``: